Wacboss1/khlabs-intro-to-data-analysis/README.md

 # Intro to Data Analysis
-An intro into data analysis workshop by Kreative Horizons
+An Introduction into data analysis workshop by Kreative Horizons

 In this lab we are going to be dipping our toes into the world of data analytics.